Skip to main content

 How we verify →

 West Valley Arborists has been Diamond Certified for 10 consecutive years — a distinction based on 464 verified customer surveys, not advertising.
 Owner Simon Tunnicliffe is an ISA Certified Arborist with 20+ years of experience.
-They serve the entire Peninsula and understand San Mateo's nuanced tree ordinance framework.
+They serve the entire Peninsula and understand San Mateo's layered tree ordinance framework.

 Based In